Advanced Spine Surgery Uses Tension to Correct a Patient’s Scoliosis

 Her mother, Flashay Benford, struggled to get Audrey to wear the brace, though.
 After six months, Flashay knew it was time to discuss surgical options with the orthopedics team at Children’s.

 “We’re approaching this new, innovative technique the right way at Children’s because we’re focused on researching the long-term outcomes,” Dr. Murphy adds.
 “Children’s performs more spinal fusion surgeries than any other children’s hospital in the country,* but even more importantly, we are nationally recognized for our post-operative and recovery pathways.
-Our spine surgery patients return home quicker after surgery than patients at most other children’s hospitals in the U.S., and are found to have lower pain scores and no increase in hospital readmission rates.*”
+Our spine surgery patients return home more quickly after surgery than patients at most other children’s hospitals in the U.S. and are found to have lower pain scores and no increase in hospital readmission rates.”*

-Children's is setting the bar for children who need any type of surgery in Georgia by being the first facility in the state with a Level 1 Children’s Surgery Verification from the American College of Surgeons.
+We are setting the bar for children who need any type of surgery in Georgia by being the first facility in the state with a Level 1 Children’s Surgery Verification from the American College of Surgeons.
 There are fewer than 30 verified Level 1 facilities with Children’s Surgery Verification across the country, and we have two.